AnsImran/semi-automated-analysis-of-nanohole-morphology-density/README.md

 ## Semi-Automatic Nanohole Morphology Pipeline

-This repository contains the tooling I built during my internship at the Institut des Nanosciences de Paris (INSP), Sorbonne University, for the Coupled Quantum Dots for Quantum Computation project.
-The goal is to turn raw AFM height maps of molecular-beam-epitaxy (MBE) grown nanoholes into reliable depth, rim-area, and shape statistics so we can correlate growth parameters with resulting quantum-dot-ready morphologies.
+This repository contains the tooling I built during my internship at the Institut des Nanosciences de Paris (INSP), Sorbonne University, Paris, for the Coupled Quantum Dots for Quantum Computation project.
+The goal is to turn raw AFM height maps of nanoholes (fabricated using molecular-beam-epitaxy (MBE) & Local Droplet Etching (LDE)) into reliable depth, rim-area, and shape statistics so we can correlate growth/fabrication parameters with resulting quantum-dot-ready morphologies.
 The full internship report that motivates the design choices is available at https://drive.google.com/file/d/1wkk0U2tV2VnF8PwFoKwcEoMVh8tzEAGN/view.

 The pipeline is semi-automatic on purpose: after experimenting with fully automated approaches (documented in the report), the mixed manual/automatic flow turned out to be the most robust and least error-prone for large AFM datasets.
 It reduces weeks of manual analysis down to a day or two, even for hundreds of scans, while still letting the researcher make the critical visual decisions that algorithms routinely miss.

 ### Technical highlights

 - Built in Python with NumPy, Pandas, SciPy, Matplotlib, Plotly, and related scientific data analysis stacks to keep the workflow reproducible.
-- Designed as a resilient data analysis pipeline (yes, a deliberate data anlysis pipeline as well) for AFM height maps captured during molecular beam epitaxy (MBE) experiments and subsequent clean room validation.
+- Designed as a resilient data analysis pipeline (yes, a deliberate data analysis pipeline as well) for AFM height maps captured during Atomic Force Microscopy Scans.
 - Focused on high-throughput yet human-aware scientific data analysis so researchers can iterate growth parameters quickly while maintaining traceability.

 ---